 This low and slow cooking process accomplishes several things for you;

 - The long cooking process breaks down the connective tissue without drying out the meat.

 - Prolonged exposure to smoke gives you that smoky barbecue flavor we all love.

 - This cooking method helps to render the fat.

-- You get great bark formation.
+- You get excellent bark formation.

 Barbecue Beef Recipes

-Beef is great on the smoker.
+Beef is excellent on the smoker.
 That great beefy flavored combined with the right amount of smoke and spice is hard to beat.
 Here are some recipes you should try out on your barbecue pit:

 - Spicy beef sausages and meatballs.

 - Beef ribs are great on the smoker.